-Pala Casino establishes strategic partnership with NASCAR and RFK Racing
+PALA Casino establishes strategic partnership with NASCAR and RFK Racing

 Tickets for the Pala Casino 400 are on sale now at http://www.autoclubspeedway.com.

-Pala Casino is conveniently located off 1-5 and Highway 76 and is easily accessible from all counties in Southern California.
-For more information, visit http://www.palacasino.com, http://www.facebook.com/palacasino. or http://www.twitter.com/palacasino.
+Pala Casino is conveniently located off 1-15 and Highway 76 and is easily accessible from all counties in Southern California.
+For more information, visit http://www.palacasino.com, http://www.facebook.com/palacasino,

 Reader Comments(0)